Aalto-Electric-Drives/gritulator/docs/_sources/autoapi/gritulator/model/index.rst

-   Inductive-resistive filter dynamic model.
+   Dynamic model for an inductive L filter and an inductive-resistive grid.

-   An inductive filter model is built using a simple inductance model where the two output voltages are imposed and the current can be calculated using dynamic equations.
-This model includes a model for an inductive-resistive impedance of the grid combined with the L-filter model.
+   An L filter and inductive-resistive grid impedance, between the converter and grid voltage sources, are modeled combining their inductances and series resistances in a state equation.
+The grid current is used as a state variable.
+The point-of-common-coupling (PCC) voltage between the L filter and the grid impedance is separately calculated.

    :param L_f: Filter inductance (H)
    :type L_f: float
-   :param R_f: Filter resistance (Ω)
+   :param R_f: Filter series resistance (Ω)
    :type R_f: float
    :param L_g: Grid inductance (H)
    :type L_g: float